perokvist/event-driven-architecture/static.md

 ## Event driven
 An event that triggers a build is one option.

-Using SSR rendering a part and push to the edge is an option, and of course something a framework or platform could support.
+But application level events that could trigger side effects is another where, using SSR rendering  and push to the edge is an option, and of course something a framework or platform could support.

 This behavior could also be compared to SSR with CDN in front where you purge parts of the CDN on changes.